pentaphobe/go-dynamic-json/README.md

 > :warning: If you don't read comments in code blocks: _everything is fine, there are no caveats_

+## Overview

+### Pros

+- minimal boilerplate
+- no need for empty or manually set `Type` vars
+- relatively clear to read
+- type-safe-ish...
+  - you (probably) can't get the wrong type of `Payload`
+  - tests so far haven't needed to do any checks on type assertions, but quite likely there are holes still

+### Cons

+- still need to do a type assertion
+- need to register your sub-types as "handlers"
+  - currently all handlers are stored in the same place, regardless of which type they're a part of

+	This is nice for shared types, but not ideal when (say) multiple types of containers have a subtype `name` collision.

 ### Next steps